FormingWorlds/PROTEUS/docs/source/usage.rst

      - Greater than zero.

    * - ``mass``
-     - Mass of the planet, in units of kg.
+     - Mass of the planet, in units of Earth mass.
      - False
      - Float
      - Greater than zero.

    * - ``radius``
-     - Radius of the planet at the surface, in units of m.
+     - Radius of the planet at the surface, in units of Earth radius.
      - False
      - Float
      - Greater than zero.